richard-to/richard-to.github.io/random/_posts/2015-02-15-reading-list.md

 **May**

-- *A Visits From the Goon Squad* - Jennifer Egan
+- *A Visit From the Goon Squad* - Jennifer Egan

 ## 2015